Is a Correction Looming Ahead for OrganiGram Holdings Inc. (OGI)

-OrganiGram Holdings Inc. (NASDAQ:OGI) went up by 4.07% from its latest closing price compared to the recent 1-year high of $6.45.
-The company’s stock price has collected -0.86% of loss in the last five trading sessions.
-Press Release reported 18 hours ago that Organigram Provides Corporate Update
+OrganiGram Holdings Inc. (NASDAQ:OGI) went up by 8.77% from its latest closing price compared to the recent 1-year high of $6.45.
+The company’s stock price has collected 7.83% of gains in the last five trading sessions.
+Press Release reported on 11/01/21 that Organigram Provides Corporate Update

 Is It Worth Investing in OrganiGram Holdings Inc. (NASDAQ :OGI) Right Now?